 Framed B Criteria

-– To receive a “Framed B” the student athlete must be in “Good Standing” as per the BHS Athletic Code, have received a minimum of two varsity letters and must have defended his/her letter each year.
+– To receive a “Framed B” the student athlete must be in “Good Standing” as per the BHS Athletic Department, have received a minimum of two varsity letters and must have defended his/her letter each year.
 If the athlete fails to participate in that sport after receiving the first varsity letter, he/she forfeits the right to receive a Framed B.

 – All varsity sports will be considered equal for varsity awards.